Average Credit Card Interest Rates: Updated

-The recent announcement by the Federal Reserve about interest rate hikes could affect your credit card interest rate.
+The Federal Reserve’s recent data says the average credit card interest rate for all accounts is 21.39%, which is a high number by most standards.
 If you never carry a balance or take out cash advances, it may not be a big deal for you, but if you do, it’s worth paying attention to the average credit interest rate.
 Doing so could help you anticipate and potentially budget for increased interest payments.

 What Is the Average Credit Card Interest Rate?